SecurEth/guidelines/process.md

 ## Planning
 An understanding of the overall system goals should be formalized through consensus with all major stakeholders.
-Any updates to these goals automatically triggers a complete review of all derieved requirements, which further cascades to a review of all affected implementation, verification, and certification documentation.
-A Preliminary Design Review can often aid in coming to consensus on the architectural decisions being made before development begins.
+Any updates to these goals automatically trigger a complete review of all derived requirements, which further cascades to a review of all affected implementations, verifications, and certifications.
+A Preliminary Design Review can often aid in coming to consensus on the architectural decisions made before development begins.

 ## Development
-The overall system goals should be derieved into a series of requirements organized by the smart contract implementation that will implement it.
-These requirements should be derieved further by smart contract method.
+The overall system goals should be derived into a series of requirements organized by the smart contract implementation that will implement it.
+These requirements should be derived further by smart contract methods.
 For each method, the access control list (ACL) and input assertions shall be defined and mentioned as a requirements for that method, as well as the interface that method provides.

-It is recommended to use the docstring of your relevant language to tracked these requirements.
+It is recommended to use the docstring of your relevant language to track these requirements.
 You can parallelize the verification effort at this point (assuming the requirements are locked down) so a set of test cases can be developed prior to the implementation phase (Test-Driven Development).